vviswaroop/vviswaroop.github.io/_posts/2025-12-21-identity-platforms-fail-at-the-frontend-boundary-part-1-the-boundary-problem.md

 > **TL;DR:** Identity systems usually don't fail at the database or token store — they fail at the browser-facing boundary between platform and apps.
 Document the contracts, provide primitives, and make error handling explicit.

-I learned this while building an identity platform: the backend was solid, the flows passed tests, yet real users saw inconsistent behavior across applications.
-The difference always came back to quirks at the frontend boundary — browser cookies, redirect order, or refresh timing.
+<p class="lead">I learned this while building an identity platform: the backend was correct, but users still hit inconsistent authentication behavior.
+The root cause?
+Small, browser-facing details at the platform–app boundary — cookie scope, redirect order, refresh timing, and how failure is surfaced to users.</p>

 This post is Part 1: the problem.
 Part 2 will cover ownership, practical patterns, and how open-source identity platforms change the calculus.